ArunavaCoderEm/DSA_PRACTICE/README.md

 3. Queue Using Array (Static And Dynamic) And Linked List (Singly) - queueGodard.c
 4. Linear Search And Binary Search - searchingGodard.c
 5. Bubble Sort And Merge Sort - sortingGodard.c
-6. Binary Tree And Binary Search Tree - treeGodard.c
+6. Binary Tree And Binary Search Tree - treesGodard.c

 # Update ?
 Will Be Updating Them Twice A Week.